Gringo is an ethnic slur because white people don't get offended by it.

 That's not what this is, he told me during the break.

-For the first time In years, Republicans have a noticeable majority in the House chamber during a State of the Union.
+For the first time in years, Republicans have a noticeable majority in the House chamber during a state of the union.

-So that obvious Republican stand-up lines, it's not apparent how many Republicans there are.
+And what the Democrats want to do here is dilute it so that obvious Republican stand-up lines, it's not apparent how many Republicans there are if they're all sprinkled out among the Democrats.

 So Snerdley is suggesting that the Republicans not fall for this.

-The Democrats occupy theirs, and let's see how few Democrats there are in there anymore.
+Go ahead and you occupy your side of the aisle, let the Democrats occupy theirs, and let's see how few Democrats there are in there anymore.

 And I have to say that I agree with that.